LuisSalvadorNeo4j/fraud-detection-training/queries/fraud_detection_with_neo4j.md

 ### Alternatively (i)

-The full training can be done with Neo4j Desktop Install Neo4j Desktop and create a Neo4j 5.9+ database.
+The full training can be done with Neo4j Desktop.
+Install Neo4j Desktop and create a Neo4j 5.9+ database.
-- APOC and GDS plugin must be installed,
+- APOC and GDS plugin should be installed,
 - This setting file line must not be commented:
 `dbms.security.allow_csv_import_from_file_urls=true`